jyutzler/Bridge-Systems/system.md

 ## Defensive Leads and Signals
 Signals are:
-   1. Attitude (high encourages)
+   1. Attitude (low encourages)
-   1. Count (high = even)
+   1. Count (low = even)
    1. Suit preference (high = higher suit)

-First discard is Lavinthal.
-A high card encourages the higher ranking suit, low encourages the lower ranking suit.
+First discard is attitude for that suit.

 Leads are:
    * top of touching honors and interior sequences.